 1914 Sep 4.
 Temporary Major, Second in Command 9th Service Battalion (West Belfast), Royal Irish Rifles.

-The men were first trained at Ballykinler.
+The men were first trained at Ballykinlar.
 Crozier believed in instilling what he called "intellectual discipline" into his younger officers - many of whom were literally 'teenagers', fresh from the Officer Training Corps at Queens University or Trinity College.
-Crozier lectured his junior officers, for six months, five nights a week, whilst at Ballykinler, on the process of 'hardening' that they must all undergo .
+Crozier lectured his junior officers, for six months, five nights a week, whilst at Ballykinlar, on the process of 'hardening' that they must all undergo .
 The New Year period saw a rigorous stepping up of training.
-Crozier would later recall how in his battalion, bayonet fighting was coupled with propaganda about German atrocities and there was also plenty of martial music - as the band of each of the four battalions could be heard practising their military marches on the fife, the pipe and the drum.
+Crozier would later recall how in his battalion, bayonet fighting was coupled with propaganda about German atrocities and there was also plenty of martial music - as the band of each of the four battalions could be heard practicing their military marches on the fife, the pipe and the drum.

 1916 Jan 8.
 Temporary Lieutenant-Colonel whilst Commanding Battalion